dixie-chick/PyBer_Analysis/README.md

 ![charts](https://user-images.githubusercontent.com/79612565/115090829-c32caf00-9eca-11eb-95ba-50adc3868ac8.png)

 ### Analysis 2
-1. In the second analysis, first code was refactored the code from Pyber to create a summary DataFrame for total rides, total drivers, total fares, and averages
+1. In the second analysis, code was refactored from Analyis Pyber to create a summary DataFrame for total rides, total drivers, total fares, and averages

 ```
 # Get total rides by city type